iOS

 This library uses an internal queue to make calls fast and non-blocking.
 It also batches requests and flushes asynchronously, making it perfect to use in any part of your mobile app.

-PostHog supports the Apple platforms: iOS, macOS, tvOS and watchOS.
+PostHog supports the following Apple platforms:

 Installation